 Tuition and Scholarship

-Tuition rates for the 2018-2019 MWS program offered at the University of Saskatchewan campus are listed here, under the heading "Programs with Special Tuition Rates".
+Tuition rates for the 2019-2020 MWS program offered at the University of Saskatchewan campus are listed here, under the heading "Graduate studies: special tuition programs".

 In addition, students are required to pay these applicable student fees.
 Students who do not complete the MWS program in a 12-month period will continue to pay tuition at the regular rate until the degree is complete.

 Additional Fees: ENVS 806 (Field Skills in Environment and Sustainability) has an additional fee of $400 CDN plus GST to cover the field component of the class.
 This fee is subject to change by year.
 Payable when tuition is due.

 Applicants who receive admission to the MWS program are required to submit a deposit to hold their spot in the limited capacity program.
 Successful applicants will receive a notice of acceptance and must mail the completed notice with their deposit.
 The notice of acceptance and the deposit must be received by SENS by the deadline specified in the letter or this offer will automatically lapse.
 The deposit will be applied as partial payment of tuition fees at the time of registration and is non-refundable if a student subsequently decides not to enter the MWS program.

 There are minimal scholarships available for professional program students.
 Applicants will be assessed for scholarship funding based on merit.